Master of Arts in Labor and Policy Studies

 The Sociology of Work: Human Resources

 You choose three elective courses (9 credits) to reflect your interests and to reinforce the individual focus of your degree.
-You are urged to use your electives to build a concentration around your final project topic.
+You are encouraged to use your electives to build a concentration around your final project topic.

 Examples of elective courses include, but are not limited to: